soulseekah/capitalp_bot/README.md

 A quick and dirty looped heckler that corrects the spelling of WordPress.
 A pedantic troll doing God's work.

-Born in and proud citizen of [the bestsest Russian WordPress Telegram chat](https://t.me/c_wordpress).
+Born in and proud citizen of [the bestest Russian WordPress Telegram chat](https://t.me/c_wordpress).

 ![WordPress](https://raw.githubusercontent.com/soulseekah/capitalp_bot/master/screenshot.png)